TRANSCRIBING VIOLIN MUSIC FOR CELLO

 3: ADAPTATIONS FOR BOWINGS AND ARTICULATIONS

-Cello strings are slower to respond than those of the violin.
-This is especially noticeable in fast separate-bow passages, and especially on the lower (fatter) strings and when there are many string crossings.
-For this reason, when adapting these types of passages to the cello we may often want to add a few small slurs to help the music flow along and avoid scratches (from the bow-changes) and the sewing-machine effect.
+These differences create a much slower response time for the cello and this is especially noticeable on the lower (fatter) strings and when there are many bow changes, especially with string crossings.
+For this reason, when adapting fast separate-bow passages to the cello from violin music, we may want to add a few small slurs to help the music flow along and avoid scratches from the bow changes (and also avoid the dreaded monotony of the sewing-machine effect).

 Another important difference in bowing characteristics between violin and cello is the greatly superior capacity of the violin to maintain long sustained bows.
-The cellist normally needs more “bow” to make the instrument resonate than does the violinist.
-Long slurs with many notes under them will often need to be broken when adapting the passage to the cello.
-If our bow length was in the same proportion to our instrument’s size as the violin’s, then our bow would need to be many times longer than it is.
-In fact, the cello bow is shorter (but heavier) than the violin bow, so we will need to compensate with more frequent bow changes in long slurred passages.
+Compared to the violin, the cello not only requires more energy to set the strings in motion but also to keep them vibrating.
+If our cello bow length was to keep the same proportion to our instrument’s size as the violin’s, then our bow would need to be many times longer and heavier than it is.
+Unfortunately, the human body could not manage a bow that large, and in fact, the cello bow is, for ergonomic reasons, shorter (but heavier) than the violin bow.
+Therefore, to make the instrument resonate (sing) through long phrases, we cellists normally need more “bow” than violinists.
+Long slurs with many notes under them will often need to be broken with more frequent bow changes when adapting the passage to the cello.

-While the viola repertoire is even more reduced than the cello repertoire, they do have some very beautiful pieces written for them, most notably the Schumann Fairy Tale Pictures and the Telemann Viola Concerto.
+For almost all of the factors discussed above in relation to transcriptions for the cello of violin music, we could substitute the word “viola” for “violin”.
+There are however some small peculiarities with respect to the transcription of viola music for the cello that are slightly different to those of violin music.
+While the viola repertoire is even more reduced than the cello repertoire, they do have some very beautiful pieces written for them, most notably the Schumann Fairytale Pictures and the Telemann Viola Concerto.
 While it does seem immoral to “steal from the poor” we can justify it by letting them steal from our cello repertoire (the Saint Saens Cello concerto sounds great on viola).

 In other words, if we play viola pieces in the same key as them but one octave lower, the transposition task is very easy but we will often be in a register that is too low for the cello to really sing comfortably in.
 For this reason, when transcribing viola pieces we will probably want to transpose them up into a higher key.
 Playing them in the same key and at the same pitch will normally be simply too high: when the viola goes up to the octave above their A-string we would need to go up to two octaves above our open A-string.
 This is incomparably more difficult and usually impractical.
 If we however transpose the key up a fifth (which brings the music down a fourth) then we can preserve the identical use of three of the open strings (with the top three cello strings now corresponding to the bottom three viola strings) while the top viola string would correspond to the octave harmonic on the cello A string.
 This would seem like a good compromise.
 Doing this, we would never need the low C string notes at all in our viola transcriptions, as the G string corresponds to the viola bottom (C) string.
 Curiously, we find this identical situation when we play violin music transposed a simple octave down (in the original key), as here also, the cello G string corresponds to the violin’s bottom (G) string.